makersacademy/airport_challenge/README.md

 --------

 - Modeled an airport instructing planes to land, dependant on the weather
-- 3 classes: Weather, Airport & Plane
+- three classes: Weather, Airport & Plane
 - `@landed` stores the current status of the plane
 - Utilised private methods to determine if an airport is full, cleared for landing/take off or if a plane is at the airport
 - errors will be raised if any inconsistent actions are attempted (i.e taking off before landing)